-Welcome to the spring 2017 issue of YogaSetu Newsletter (YSN)!
+Welcome to the Spring 2018 Issue of the YogaSetu Newsletter (YSN)!

 As always, we welcome your comments, thoughts, questions, and opinions.

 Led by Dilip K. Sarkar, MD, FACS, CAP, this year’s YTR will focus on “Yoga Therapy: Ancient Wisdom Meets Modern Medicine.”